NjlsShade/aggredexwiki/astronomical/dwarf-planet/makemake.md

 ---
 title: Makemake
-description: A dwarf planet in the Sun Star System
+description: A dwarf planet in the Sol Star System
 published: 1
 date: 2019-08-12T20:17:43.329Z
 tags:
 ---

 # About
-Located in the [Sun Star System](/astronomical/star-system/sun-star-system), Makemake
+Located in the [Sol Star System](/astronomical/star-system/sol-star-system), Makemake
 # NASA
 Along with fellow dwarf planets Pluto, Eris, and Haumea, Makemake is located in the Kuiper Belt, a region outside the orbit of Neptune.
 Slightly smaller than Pluto, Makemake is the second brightest object in the Kuiper Belt as seen from Earth (while Pluto is the brightest).
-It takes about 305 Earth years for this dwarf planet to make one trip around the sun.
+It takes about 305 Earth years for this dwarf planet to make one trip around Sol.

 Makemake holds an important place in the history of solar system studies because it, along with Eris, was one of the objects whose discovery prompted the International Astronomical Union to reconsider the definition of a planet and to create the new group of dwarf planets.